-- We advise all schools to review their admission arrangements on an annual basis, this includes an analysis of intake and when oversubscription criteria has had to be applied.
-A sample form for this is in the appendices of our admissions guidance, the questions in this form may support governors in making a decision about including faith-based oversubscription criteria. - If you are a school or academy with surplus places and have never had to apply oversubscription criteria, there is no benefit in having criteria which is over prescriptive or could be seen as off putting. - We advise that consideration of the use of faith-based criteria should take place in a full meeting of the board.
-The rationale behind a decision to include or not include faith-based criteria should be made clear in the agreed minutes of the meeting. - We advise that boards ensure that the local incumbent is involved in discussions where the incumbent is not already a governor. - The context section of our main admissions guidance sets out the key role our church schools play in transforming their local communities and serving the needs of the most vulnerable. - As part of these discussions, governors may also wish to consider the following statement: - In 2016, at the Diocesan Directors of Education Conference, a debate was held on the use of church criteria in admissions arrangements.
+- We advise all schools to review their admission arrangements on an annual basis, this includes an analysis of intake and when oversubscription criteria have had to be applied.
+A sample form for this is available on the Diocesan website, this will support governors in deciding on the inclusion of faith-based oversubscription criteria. - If you are a school or academy with surplus places and have never had to apply oversubscription criteria, there is no benefit in having criteria which are over-prescriptive or could be seen as off-putting. - We advise that consideration of the use of faith-based criteria should take place in a full meeting of the board.
+The rationale behind a decision to include or not include faith-based criteria should be made clear in the agreed minutes of the meeting. - We advise that boards ensure that the local incumbent is involved in discussions where the incumbent is not already a governor. - As part of these discussions, governors should consider the following statement: In 2016, at the Diocesan Directors of Education Conference, a debate was held on the use of church criteria in admissions arrangements.
 The concluding statement was this: